 Known for supplying hands-on learning experiences to create coveted graduates prepared to hit the ground running, we’re also proud of our small class sizes, research opportunities, high-quality faculty, and ability to expand curriculum into high-growth areas such as Biomedical Engineering, Cybersecurity, and Construction Management.

 Through our Engineering Student Success Center, we deliver the resources to support undergraduate academic advancement: free tutoring and advising, peer mentoring, an honors track, professional development workshops, internships, a writing center, and more.
 A Graduate Student Success Center has been established to guide graduate students through application and admission to thesis submission and graduation.
 We serve traditional, nontraditional, and international students, as well as working professionals and lifelong learners.

 We employ a coordinator to help new students get acclimated.
-The Beach Engineering Student Success Team (BESST) program helps underrepresented freshmen and others complete foundational classes in a cohort setting.
+The Beach Engineering Student Success Team (BESST) and Beach XP programs help underrepresented freshmen and others complete foundational classes in a cohort setting.
 Three dozen active student organizations aligned with engineering interests and cultural and ethnic groups are available to let you expand your network and gain practical experience.
 Research opportunities are available in faculty labs, as well as through the BUILD and LEAP programs.
 I invite you to explore csulb.edu/coe to make yourself familiar with our programs and resources.
 To keep up to date on new developments, follow the College of Engineering on Instagram, Facebook, Twitter, YouTube, and LinkedIn.
 You can also follow me on Twitter @DeanRheeCSULB.

-Dean, CSULB College of Engineering
+Dr. Jinny Rhee Dean, CSULB College of Engineering